The best times to visit British Columbia for ideal weather are

 Precipitation (Rain or Snow)

-If dry weather is what you’re after, the months with the lowest chance of precipitation in British Columbia are October, November, and then January.
-The lowest chance of rain or snow occurs around early August.
-For example, on the week of July 30th there are only 1.2 days of precipitation on average.
-By contrast, it’s most likely to rain or snow in late September with an average of 2.6 days with significant precipitation the week of September 24th.
+If dry weather is what you’re after, the months with the lowest chance of significant precipitation in British Columbia are July, May, and then June.
+Note that we define “significant precipitation” as .1 inches or more in this section.
+The lowest chance of rain or snow occurs around early June.
+For example, on the week of June 4th there are no days of precipitation on average.
+By contrast, it’s most likely to rain or snow in mid October with an average of 2 days of significant precipitation the week of October 15th.

 When can you find snow in British Columbia?
-Weather stations report large amounts of snow likely to be deepest around February, especially close to early-to-mid-May.
-Powder (new snow) is most often falls around May 7th.
+Weather stations report very large amounts of snow likely to be deepest around February, especially close to early to mid May.
+The best time to ski (if at all) in British Columbia is often around around December 17th when fresh powder is deepest.
 Please note that a value of 0 for snow in the graph below may either mean there was no snow, or that snow is unreported.

 The graph below shows the % chance of rainy and snowy days in British Columbia.